ftovaro/dummy_digital_ocean/README.md

             require "active_record/railtie"
           ```
       4. There is a config/database.yml.example file with your database settings.
 Remove the `.example`.
-      5. Delete the current Dockerfile and remove the `.example` extension from the other Dockerfile.
       6. Finally, we need to edit our `bin/docker-entrypoint` to run migrations.
 Add:
          ```bash
             # If running the rails server then create or migrate existing database